View full title

 Key Provisions

-- Prohibits the use of facial recognition technology with officer cameras.
+- Prohibits police agencies from using facial recognition technology with officer cameras.

 Latest Legislative Action